gittc100/boring-company-demo/README.md

 ## My Initial Assumptions
 - Smaller Equipment/Tunnels is ideal will reduce cost and complexity
-- Currently using bumper rails for high speeds will eventualy move to railess?
+- Currently using bumper rails for high speeds will eventualy move to railless?
 - Surface launch and porpoising will make entry and exit speed's higher
-- Greatess complexity will be transitions and end points
+- Greatess complexity will be tunnel transitions and end points
 - Minimum aproach to hardware requirements
     - Wireless Accesspoints
     - Video/Audio
-    - Air Sensors
+    - Air Quality Sensors
     - Ventilation Management
     - lighting